dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “Pessimists are intelligent.
   Optimists are rich.” - @dmuthuk

++ Sillion valley’s largest export is optimism towards to the future. - Daniel gross

 + Be bold and be right - Steve Ballmer

 + Biology enables, culture forbids